Shaan Puri’s Post

 Carla Serra

-HR technologist dedicated to driving HR transformation on a global scale for leading organizations.
-Founder AI for HR newsletter Futturwork
+HR technologist dedicated to driving HR transformation on a global scale for leading organizations, supporting Talent Strategies for Upsilling and Internal Mobility

 I recently became a fan of your podcast and this was one of the first episodes I watched.
 First of all, you and Sam together are surreal enough but Sarah's story is simply mad.
 She's pure resilience!
 These are the true heroes no one else has the initiative to talk about!